maxkuttner/LRP-For-Deep-Recurrent-Factor-Models/README.md

 # [Getting Started 🚀](#getting-started)

-In order to get started clone the GitHub repository to your local machines:
+In order to get started clone the GitHub repository to your local machine:
 ```bash
 git clone https://github.com/ACM40960/DeepRecurrentFactorModels
 ```